By Ricky Matthew

 The event, which initially began with just a few stalls, has expanded significantly over the months.
 “We started with only six stalls last year, but now we have 19 to 20 stalls,” Castillo proudly shared.
 The stalls offer a wide range of Latin American and Central American products, from crafts and clothing to delicious traditional dishes.

 One of the food stalls was Meli’s, a home catering business offering Latin-Italian fusion dishes.
 The owner of the stall, Melissa, said: “The food we serve is Italian Latin American because I have both Latin American and Italian ancestry.
 I think a lot of locals also like these kinds of food, so it does well.”
-She further added, “we come to many markets like Carnival Latino, but we also operate takeaways and deliveries at home.”
+She further added: “We come to many markets like Carnival Latino, but we also operate takeaways and deliveries at home.”

 The organizers have faced their fair share of challenges, such as limited funds and waste management issues.
 However, with the support of the community, Carnaval Latino has persevered.
-“We don’t charge high fees to the entrepreneurs because our main goal is to keep them engaged and provide them a shared space,” Castillo explained.
+“We don’t charge high fees to the entrepreneurs because our main goal is to keep them engaged and to provide them with a shared space,” Castillo explained.
 The organizers are now seeking funding to expand the event.

 To address this issue, Carnaval Latino has partnered with an umbrella organization, ALAC (Aotearoa Latin American Community), which will allow them to apply for grants and additional resources.
 “This collaboration will help us secure funds for more activities and artists, ensuring an even more enriching experience for attendees,” Castillo said.